Rita Ora Shows Off Toned Midriff In New Instagram Photos

-Rita Ora is no stranger to posting sultry photos on Instagram and the images she uploaded to the platform on Friday are no different.
-In one photo, the British pop star is rocking a tee shirt that been hiked up to reveal a toned tummy.
-The photo also shows off the tattoo that she has on her arm and the beautifully arranged rings and bracelets on one of her hands.
-She’s also in a tee in the second photo but in the most striking feature of that shot is the smoldering stare she gives to the camera.
+Rita Ora is no stranger to posting sultry photos on Instagram, and the images she uploaded to the platform on Friday were no different.
+In one photo, the British pop star is rocking a T-shirt that had been hiked up to reveal a toned tummy.
+The photo also shows off the tattoo that she has on her arm as well as the beautifully arranged rings and bracelets on one of her hands.
+She’s also in a tee in the second photo, but the most striking feature of that shot is the smoldering stare she gives to the camera.

 Some of her followers used the post as an opportunity to comment on Rita’s beauty and profess their love for the singer.